fagan2888/OpenStreetMaps/README.md

 A repository to keep all my files related to the final project of the Udacity course "Data Wrangling with MongoDB".

-To se the final report, please see X file.
+To se the final report, please see [this](http://nbviewer.ipython.org/github/ucaiado/OpenStreetMaps/blob/master/final_Project_UIRACAIADO_v1.ipynb) ipython notebook.

 ####SOURCES: